toughcrust/eat-your-shit/07_indie-spirituality.md

 # My very own indie sprirituality

+Conscience is the crisis room of issues of all sorts: existential questions, immediate survival

+I (and I assume we) usually refer to "truth" when talking about a soothing concept that reconciliates all consciousness available strates of ourselves.

+We get our idea of death from the experience of birth: from void to consciousness we extrapolate consciousness to void that could be death

 Humour, Amour pour ce qui est à l'intérieur de soi et résone chez les autres Maïeutique de ce qui est en soi: créer de la joie ou s'ouvrir à une souffrance